amuhebwa/messenger-bot-tutorial/Tutorial.md

 5. Re-deploy your Bot (Git add, commit, and push to Heroku again).

+6. Look through the code to see what it is doing.

-6. The Templates Send API reference https://developers.facebook.com/docs/messenger-platform/send-api-reference/templates is a good place to start for more details.
+7. The Templates Send API reference https://developers.facebook.com/docs/messenger-platform/send-api-reference/templates is a good place to start for more details.

 ### *Act on what the user messages*

-1. What happens when the user clicks on a message button or card though?
-It send the payload to the Bot.
+1. What happens when the user clicks on a message button or card?
+It sends the payload to the Bot.
+Give it a try.

-2. First click on Help Me Apply and watch your log.
+2. Click on Help Me Apply and watch your log.
 You will see this:
     ```
     Stub: process the postback
     ```

 3. Next, let's update the Bot code to process the postback.
 Your bot will receive the payload assocaited with the button, and can decide how to process it.
-For now we will jsut echo it to the User.
+For now we will just echo it to the User.

     Replace this:
     ```javascript